The Power of Simplicity: Exploring Minimalist Drawings in Modern Contemporary Art

 Digital art has also been influenced by minimalism.
 Many digital artists use simple forms and limited color palettes.
 This shows how minimalist principles can be applied to new media.

 Conceptual art, which often uses minimal visual elements, owes a debt to minimalism.
 It shares minimalism's focus on ideas over visual complexity.
+This connection continues to shape contemporary art practices.

 Technological Advancements and Minimalism